 The Art For Aid Project

 This grassroots initiative works to support First Nations, Inuit and Metis art education programs throughout the country, providing supplies to remote Indigenous schools that otherwise wouldn’t have access.
-If you’re able, donate new or gently-used art products.
+If you’re able, donate new or gently used art products.
 You can also support the organization by ordering from a selection of beautiful prints, cloth face masks or other statement pieces via their online shop.

-A national charity committed to investing in and fostering better education for First Nations, Inuit and Métis youth.
+This national charity is committed to investing in and fostering better education for First Nations, Inuit and Métis youth.
 From providing students with bursaries and scholarships to offering a host of valuable programs (such as Teach for Tomorrow, a program dedicated to encouraging students to become teachers), Indspire is committed to increasing the graduation rates for Indigenous youth across Canada.
 If you’re not currently able to give funds, consider setting up a personal fundraiser to spread awareness, donate airline points or offer your time and volunteer!

 Elizabeth Fry Toronto

 This org is advocating for women and non-binary folks who’ve come into, or are at risk of coming into, conflict with the law.
 This includes trauma-informed counselling services, residential and housing services, court diversion programs and sex work transition programs.
 When COVID-19 restrictions allow, you can take action and become a Talk & Listen volunteer, where you can lend a compassionate ear to women in prison, helping them navigate the criminal justice system and providing any info and resources they might need.